ackoujens/learning-qt-creator/README.md

 10. QCheckbox: Checkbox behaviors
 11. QRadioButtons: Radio button behavior / Radio button grouping
 12. QCombobox: How to add items to combo box / How to check item value
+13. QListWidget: Adding items to list widget / Change colors on selection